 Good Fat, Bad Fat

-Fat is far more than a feminist issue; it is a health issue, a political issue, the increasingly publicized problem of obesity in America.
+Fat is far more than a feminist issue; it is a health issue, a political issue, an economic issue – obese women are paid some $8,000/year less than their normal weight counterparts* – and obesity is an increasingly publicized problem of obesity in America.
 But if we set aside these aspects for a moment, are there underlying issues at play to do with sex, with power, with relationships?
 Yes, you could say these are feminist issues, or more specifically – sexual politics.
 But let’s release those emotionally charged terms.

 Let’s talk relationships.